Saluki/nestjs-template/README.md

 npm install
 ```

-Once the dependencies are installed, you can now configure your project by creating a new `.env` file containing your environment variables used for development.
+Once the dependencies are installed, you can now configure your project by creating a new `.env` file containing the environment variables used for development.

 ```
 cp .env.example .env